 The reporting currency of the Company and its subsidiaries is the U.S. dollar.
 The functional currency of the Company's subsidiary in Canada is the U.S. dollar because the majority of its revenue is denominated in U.S. dollars.
 The functional currency of the Company's Indian and European subsidiaries is their local currency.
 The results of operations of the Company's Indian and European subsidiaries are translated at the monthly average exchange rates prevailing during the period.
 The financial position of the Company's Indian and European subsidiaries is translated at the current exchange rates at the end of the period, and the related translation adjustments are recorded as a component of accumulated other comprehensive income (loss) within Shareholders' Equity.
-Gains and losses resulting from foreign currency transactions are included as a component of other income (expense), net in the Consolidated Statements of Operations, and have not been material for all periods presented.
-A hypothetical 10% increase or decrease in overall foreign currency rates would not have had a material impact on our consolidated financial statements.
+Gains and losses resulting from foreign currency transactions are included as a component of other income (expense), net in the Consolidated Statements of Operations.
+A hypothetical 10% increase or decrease in overall foreign currency rates in 2022 would have approximately a \$65,000 impact on our consolidated financial statements.
 As our international operations grow, we will continue to evaluate and reassess our approach to managing the risks relating to fluctuations in currency rates.